Home » Recipes » Course » Breakfast » Starbucks Egg White Bites Recipe

 top down view of egg whites and cottage cheese blended in silicone molds

-STARBUCKS EGG BITES NUTRITION
+STORING LEFTOVER COPYCAT STARBUCKS EGG WHITE BITES

 close up shot of egg cups with monterey jack cheese

-Other Delicious Breakfast Options You May Want To Try
+Other Delicious Breakfast Options You May Want To Try!

 Yield: 10 egg bites

-Copycat Starbucks Egg White Bites Without Sous Vide Machine
+Starbucks Egg White Bites Recipe

 close up shot of a homemade version of starbucks egg white bites